malariagen/pipelines/docs/specs/phasing-vector.md

 * A manifest specifying a set of samples to be phased.

-* For each sample, a BAM file containing analysis-ready sequence read alignments, produced by the short read alignment pipeline.
+* For each sample, a BAM file containing analysis-ready sequence read alignments, produced by the [mosquito short read alignment pipeline](short-read-alignment-vector.md).

-* For each sample, a VCF file or zipped zarr file containing unphased genotypes, produced by the SNP genotyping pipeline. (@@TODO: decide which format will be more convenient to work from.)
+* For each sample, a VCF file or zipped zarr file containing unphased genotypes, produced by the [mosquito SNP genotyping pipeline](snp-genotyping-vector.md). (@@TODO: decide which format will be more convenient to work from.)

 * A file containing the set of sites and alleles to phase (VCF or Zarr format, @@TODO decide which).
 N.B., This will be a subset of the